mkanczuzewski/readme-generator-feat-nodejs/README.md

   First, install google chrome, gitbash, visual studio code if you wish to review the code.
 Second, install node.js from https://nodejs.org/en/ ; npm will automatically be installed as well as inquirer.
 Third, clone the code down to a local repository.
 Fourth, go to the root of the project’s local directory and run “npm init” from a command line prompt.
 Fifth, from the same folder run “npm install” and then “npm install inquirer”.
 Lastly, type in “npm index.js” to run the program.

   ## Usage
   As this project is used to create readme files for projects and is ready to do so for yours!
-Walkthrough Video: TBD
+Walkthrough Video: https://github.com/mkanczuzewski/readme-generator-feat-nodejs/blob/main/dist/Walkthrough.webm

   ## License
   https://opensource.org/licenses/ISC